BZoennchen/supercollider-book/_build/html/_sources/chapters/preamble/technology-and-art.md

 Unlike technology, artistic works offer numerous paths and are more open in their *revealing*.
 An artwork opens up pathways, relationships, and possibilities.
 Art can elucidate the meaning of technology, enabling us to develop an open relationship with it.
-For instance, a piece of art can expose our uncertainty about whether technology can be disregarded, or whether it embodies a seductive cosmic force that we're incapable of resisting.
+A piece of art can expose our uncertainty about whether technology can be disregarded, or whether it embodies a seductive cosmic force that we're incapable of resisting.

 ## Turning Away from Danger